-- Nerve Blocks and Neurolysis for Pain Management - 2.
-There was an immediate positive response to the first or second nerve block (eg, improved temperature and decreased pain). - C. Additional sympathetic nerve blocks without documented benefit from the first or second are not medically necessary. - D. Sympathetic nerve blocks for any other indication, including ischemic limb pain, are not medically necessary as there is a lack of evidence to support effectiveness.
+- 1. Nerve blocks are given at least a week apart; - 2.
+There was an immediate positive response to the first or second nerve block (e.g., improved temperature of $\geq 1.5^{\circ}$ C and decreased pain). - C. Additional sympathetic nerve blocks without documented benefit from the first or second are not medically necessary. - D. Sympathetic nerve blocks for any other indication, including ischemic limb pain, are not medically necessary as there is a lack of evidence to support effectiveness.